Search

 Entrants will also be required to upload written consent from the developer of the project that is the subject of the submission.

-Projects eligible for this award can be entered by a developer or consultant to the development industry but must not be eligible to enter any other categories.
+To be eligible for the UDIA Queensland Innovation Award projects can be entered by a developer or consultant to the development industry but must not be eligible to enter any other categories.

 Consultant entrants will also be required to upload written consent from the developer of the project that is the subject of the submission.